 Barbiturates can also be used as a form of anesthetic.

-Phenobarbital is most likely to be used for treating seizures in children younger than 2 years of age.
-The World Health Organization list it as a first-line recommendation in the developing world.
-Average doses are between 50 to 100 milligrams.
+Phenobarbital is most likely to be used for treating seizures.
+The World Health Organization (WHO) list it as a first-line treatment for epilepsy for adults and children in the developing world, because of its low cost and proven effectiveness.

-In the late 1950s and 1960s, barbiturate overdoses and dependence problems were reported more, causing physicians to stop prescribing them.
-This eventually led to the scheduling of barbiturates as controlled drugs.
+In the late 1950s and 1960s, there was an increase in reports of barbiturate overdoses and dependence problems, and physicians stopped prescribing them.
+Eventually, barbiturates were scheduled as controlled drugs.

 Presently, barbiturates are nearly nonexistent on the black market.
 However, although illegal barbiturate use is rare, it remains an extremely dangerous drug to abuse because of the high risk of fatal overdose.